Free clothing closets, furniture banks and school supplies Chicago.

 The stuff provided by each agency varies.
 In addition to providing free or low priced clothes, they may also have or sell items like furniture or household products.
 Or there can be free birthday toys for kids or pots and pans, electronics, computers for work or school, couches, and more.
 Seasonal programs, such as free school supplies, backpacks, and even Christmas programs are offered in Cook County as well.

-The clothing closets, often in partnership with the low cost thrift stores, can help relieve financial stress from working poor families, children, and seniors by providing necessities such as winter coats, shoes, clothes, work uniforms, and toiletries.
+The clothing closets, often in partnership with the low cost thrift stores, can help relieve financial stress from working poor families, children, and seniors by providing basic necessities.
 Items provided by the Cook County Illinois centers are usually gently used, but some programs may distribute new items or vouchers that people can use to shop.
 Churches, shelters, and charities also can refer people to a local center.
 As one of the greatest needs in Chicago is for free winter coats for kids as parents often need help to make it through the cold winter.

 Household items and clothing for veterans, current military members, and their immediate family members.